bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ### Toolchains

-In addition to configuring the build with rules, Bazel provides an additional primitive, the toolchain.
+In addition to configuring the build with rules, Bazel provides an additional
+primitive: the toolchain.
 Toolchains provide default compilers and arguments for those compilers.
-For the native c++ rules, this is relied upon to configure the many flags required for cross compilation.
+For the native C++ rules, toolchains configure the many flags required for cross compilation.

 For most iOS projects, configuring the c++ toolchain isn't required.
 Defining a